cronvel/smart-preprocessor/README.md

 #### `<inline-code> //# <expression> !`

-If *expression* is truthy, then the code is commented.
+If *expression* is true, then the code is commented.

 Example, source code of *hello.js*:
 ```js